KxSystems/docs/docs/wp/blockchain/index.md

 given partition.

-For more information on the performance enhancements achieved by on-disk attribute application, refer again to the whitepaper [Columnar Database and Query Optimisation](https://kx.com/media/2017/11/Columnar_database_and_query_optimization.pdf).
+For more information on the performance enhancements achieved by on-disk attribute application, refer again to the white paper [Columnar Database and Query Optimisation](https://kx.com/media/2017/11/Columnar_database_and_query_optimization.pdf).